What are "concerns" in Horus?

 No, concerns can be 'managed' (that is, their status changed by adding a 'follow up') at any time.

 Can a concern follow up be edited or deleted?

 Currently, no - once you submit a concern 'follow up' it cannot be changed.
 It can always be overridden by a new follow up though.

-January 2019: We are working on a process to manage submitted follow ups with significant errors in them.
+April 2019: We are working on a process to manage submitted follow ups with significant errors (eg problematic typos) in them.

 Why are some concerns marked as "auto-resolved"?